How to Start an Online Business in Singapore [2026 Guide] 2026

 The Power of Online Marketplaces

-Joining platforms like Shopee, Lazada, or Amazon.sg is the fastest way to get your products in front of millions of potential buyers.
-Singapore’s e-commerce market is large and growing, with a gross merchandise volume (GMV) of US$8.2 billion in 2022, projected to reach US$11 billion by 2025.
-A significant portion of this growth comes from these marketplaces.
+Joining platforms like Shopee, Lazada, TikTok Shop, or Amazon.sg is the fastest way to get your products in front of millions of potential buyers.
+Singapore’s e-commerce market reached US$9.4 billion in GMV in 2025, making it one of the most digitally mature markets in Southeast Asia.

 These platforms handle many complex tasks for you.
-Payment processing is built-in, and their extensive logistics networks simplify shipping.
+Payment processing is built-in, and their extensive logistics networks (including SPX Express for Shopee) simplify shipping.
 This allows new sellers to focus on sourcing products and making sales rather than building an entire e-commerce infrastructure from scratch.

 However, this convenience comes with trade-offs: